 How should I format my LOI using the template PCORI provides?

 All LOIs are required to use Calibri font size 11 and single spacing.
 Replace the italicized gray and any instructional text with your response.
 You must retain the bold headings and question numbers and write your response directly after the bold heading.
 Applicants are also required to use half-inch margins (the header may fall within the top margin, but the body text should not begin closer than a half-inch from the edge of the page).
 You do not have to provide spaces between questions.
-Please view the LOI sample template.
+See the Submission Instructions for more information.